OSleeve logo

-What is OSleeve Made Out Of?Updated 9 months ago
+What is OSleeve Made Out Of?Updated a month ago

 You may be wondering what our OSleeves are made out of.

-We're now into our fourth generation of OSleeve, with a fifth generation in the works right now.
+We're now into our fifth generation of OSleeve.
 Each generation has had refinements that functioned to improve the look, feel, fit, and overall function based on feedback from real customers and our product testing group.

 Our Silicone Generations (not to be confused with 'Rubber')